We’re transforming some of Melbourne’s iconic laneways into lush green spaces for everyone to enjoy.

 1. Guildford Lane

-Wander down this quirky laneway between Queen and Sutherland streets to spot greenery flourishing in pots and window boxes, and a small green roof.
+Wander down this quirky laneway between Queen and Sutherland streets to spot greenery flourishing in pots and window boxes, and climbing up the buildings’ drain pipes.
 Stay a while at the cafes for cat and bicycle enthusiasts

 2. Meyers Place